You are here

 Mother knew the fundamentals of music and taught each of us.
 She was not much of a performer herself, but at one time, she could play hymns and special selections.
 Her knowledge of music was the starting point of my own musical education.

 Our home was never a fine one in size or appointments, but it was a roomy old-fashioned house with a big porch around it filled with children and a good mother’s love.
 We always had a piano to gather around for group singing in the evenings and very often on Sundays.
 Sometimes my oldest sister would play the music.
 After I learned to play well enough, I was often the accompanist.
 Mother loved to hear us sing old-fashioned songs.

 I shall always be grateful to the while storekeeper in our neighborhood.
 He was a quiet, handsome young man, with a very fair but ruddy complexion.
-He was always very-dresses as if going to a bankers’ executive meeting rather than to work as the manager of a small neighborhood store in a community of colored people.
+He was always very-dressed as if going to a bankers’ executive meeting rather than to work as the manager of a small neighborhood store in a community of colored people.

 The store operated in a wood box-like building that was very close to the ground.
 I don’t believe there were any windows in the building except two small ones at the front.

 His store might be compared to what is called a general store in the country, with stock consisting of almost every imaginable type of merchandise.
 People could buy lamps, wicks, brooms, dishes, pans, kindling wood, a few pieces of clothing and food.
 In fact, most of the wants of the neighborhood were satisfied from this small business.

 A big molasses barrel with a spigot on it was at the back of the store because many people bought what was called black strap molasses for eating and cooking.
 I remember people saying that once a thief broke into a small store in the neighborhood and pulled the bunghole stopper out of the molasses barrel which caused a catastrophe that took days for the storekeeper to clean up.